tanjazlender/MicrobiomePrime/README.md

 - Code overview
 - Primer pair validation
 - Definitions

-## About
-MicrobiomePrime is a tool for identifying primer pairs with high specificity and sensitivity for a particular source of microbiota by analysing amplicon sequences.
-The pipeline was originally developed for use in Microbial Source Tracking (MST).
-You can find more about MicrobiomePrime at: (link available soon)

 ## Installation
 MicrobiomePrime is intended to be run in a x86-64 Linux OS (tested on Ubuntu).
 The best way to start is to create a conda environment with all the necessary dependencies using the provided environment.yml file: